Sonju/RefugeesATaGlance/README.md

 ### Global Refugee API
 An open source tool to display, track or monitor global refugee and asylum data from 2000 to 2014.

-*Approach* - I created the RESTful Refugee API because  no functional API currently exist.
-The United Nations High Commissioner for Refugees (UNHCR) dataset was used for the API because many social, civic, international organizations, and governments give reverence to the agency's data collection techniques.
+*Approach* - I created the RESTful Refugee API because  no functional API currently exist for refugees and asylum seekers.
+I used the The United Nations High Commissioner for Refugees (UNHCR) dataset because many social, civic, international organizations, and governments revere the agency's data.

 ###### Data Source: [UNHCR](http://data.un.org/Data.aspx?d=UNHCR&f=indID:Type-Ref)